Showing posts with label DCJY News. Show all posts

 Capcom Fighting Collection 2 - Power Stone, Capcom Vs. SNK, and more coming to Modern Consoles with Online Play!

-Capcom have just made a lot of SEGA Dreamcast fans very happy.
+Capcom have just made a lot of Sega Dreamcast fans very happy.
 After previously announcing back in June that both Marvel Vs. Capcom and Marvel Vs. Capcom 2 would return this September as part of their Marvel Vs. Capcom Fighting Collection, they've just gone and revealed that we're also going to be receiving Capcom Fighting Collection 2 on modern consoles in 2025, which includes some very significant Dreamcast fighters.
 And when I say significant… get this, Dreamcast lovers - Power Stone is on it!
 POWER STONE.
 And Power Stone 2 (the connoisseurs choice).
 And both Capcom VS. SNK games.
 And Project Justice.
 And Plasma Sword.
 Okay, no one cares about Plasma Sword.

 Check out the announcement trailer below: